studiochampgauche/headless-react-wordpress-boilerplate/README.md

 # Headless React-WordPress Boilerplate

-This boilerplate provides a fast way to set up a React Single Page Application (SPA) with a WordPress and ACF Pro backend.
+This boilerplate help us to quickly set up a React Single Page Application (SPA) with a WordPress and ACF Pro backend.

 ## Features